theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/queries/variant-selections.md

 {: .box-note }
 **Note:** Some selection fields only have a technical name and no description.
 To understand which field corresponds to a field in SAP, open the query's input screen in SAP.
-Click on a selection field and press the function key **[F1]** to display the technical name of the selection field.
+Click a selection field and press the function key **[F1]** to display the technical name of the selection field.

 Follow the steps below to edit selection fields in Xtract for Alteryx:
 1. Click the **[Edit]** button next to the selection field you want to edit.
 The window “Edit Selection” opens.